-“While the king was at his table, My perfume gave forth its fragrance.”Song of Solomon 1:12.
+“While the king was at his table, My perfume gave forth its fragrance” (Song of Solomon 1:12).

 My father retired from a box company years ago.
 He did maintenance there, and now my brother has the same position.
 They make corrugated paper.
 Think about it, everything you buy comes in a container.
 Boxes and trinkets are things we like to place objects in.
-We place jewelry and costly stones in boxes, we place coins, paper clips, tools, fishing bait & tackle and sewing needs.
+We situate jewelry and costly stones in boxes; we place coins, paper clips, tools, fishing bait & tackle and sewing needs.
 These boxes are protective coverings.
-Give a child a gift and they are drawn to the box.
+Give a child a gift, and they are drawn to the box.

 The first altar call was created in the early 1900’s by a man named Billy Sunday.
 He was a baseball player turned evangelist.
-Billy Graham and others took this “invite Jesus in your heart/ altar call” and ran with it. before the altar call was the mourners bench.
-Salvation has evolved over time.
-To learn more about salvation and why Jesus said in Matthew 15:34, “”I was sent only to the lost sheep of Israel,” pick up a copy of my teaching book Doctrine of Demons Part #2.
-Click the link below and then click on the word “here.”
+Billy Graham and others took this “invite Jesus into your heart/ altar call” and ran with it.
+Before the altar call, there was the mourner’s bench.
+Salvation has evolved.
+To learn more about salvation and why Jesus said in Matthew 15:34, “ I was sent only to the lost sheep of Israel,” pick up a copy of my teaching book Doctrine of Demons Part #2.

 How does this work–this invitation and placing inside of a heart?

 I love books.
 I have a bookcase that has many encased inside of it.
 I have wicker baskets under tables filled with books.
 These containers hold the books, but unless I take them out and read them, I do not know what creative stories lay inside the pages.
-However, if I take down Mary Poppins and read it, I can walk past my book shelf, look at the cover, and immediately certain verses from the pages that I PLACED INSIDE MY HEART will spring forth in my mind.
+However, if I take down Mary Poppins and read it, I can walk past my bookshelf, look at the cover, and immediately certain verses from the pages that I PLACED INSIDE MY HEART will spring forth in my mind.

 So back to boxes. . .